sagemath/trac_to_gh/Issue 7938.md

 # Issue 7938: 'term' and 'monomial' are inconsistently used in some Category and combinat code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7938

 Original creator: jbandlow